Tzora: Etymology

 The kibbutz is named for the biblical village of Tzora, which may have been a Canaanite town.
 The name was taken from the Biblical Book of Judges (13:25): "And the spirit of the Lord began to move him (Samson) at times in the camp of Dan between Zorah and Eshtaol."

-The kibbutz's name is also similar to, and is related to that of the nearby and depopulated Palestinian village of Sar'a.
+The kibbutz's name is also similar to, and is related to, that of the nearby depopulated Palestinian village of Sar'a.

 History

 Biblical era

-Tzora is located about 2 km south-west of Tel Tzora, which is where the Palestinian village of Sar'a stood until it was depopulated during the 1948 war.
+Tzora is located about 2 km south-west of Tel Tzora, which is where the Palestinian village of Sar'a stood until it was depopulated during the 1948 Arab-Israeli War.
 Tel Tzora is the likely location of the biblical village of Zorah.

 Second Temple era

 A ritual bath dating back to the Second Temple Period was discovered near Tzora kibbutz during an archaeological excavation conducted by the Israel Antiquities Authority in 2011.

 Modern era

 The kibbutz was founded in December 1948 by former Palmach members.
-It is located on the land of the depopulated Palestinian village of Dayr Aban.
+It is located on the land of the former depopulated Palestinian village of Dayr Aban.

 In the 1980s a ham radio club operated under the call 4Z4YJ.

 In the early 2000s, Tzora underwent a privatization of its communal living structure, with a community tax levied on income and the residual retained as income by members.
 In April 2008, the kibbutz was fully privatized.